Franco-Provençal: Present status

 The Aosta Valley is the only region of the Franco-Provençal area where this language is still widely spoken as native by all age ranges of the population.
 Since 1948 several events have combined to stabilize the language (Valdôtain dialect) in this region.
 The constitution of Italy was amended to change the status of the former province to an autonomous region.
 This gives the Aosta Valley special powers to make its own decisions about certain matters.
 This resulted in growth in the region's economy and the population increased from 1951 to 1991, improving long-term prospects.
 Residents were encouraged to stay in the region and they worked to continue long-held traditions.

 The language was explicitly protected by a 1991 Italian presidential decree and a national law passed in 1999.
 Further, a regional law passed by the government in Aosta requires educators to promote knowledge of Franco-Provençal language and culture in the school curriculum.
 Several cultural groups, libraries, and theatre companies are fostering a sense of ethnic pride with their active use of the Valdôtain dialect as well (EUROPA, 2005).

-Paradoxically, the same federal laws do not grant the language the same protection in the Province of Turin because there Franco-Provençal speakers make up less than 15% of the population.
+Paradoxically, the same national laws do not grant the language the same protection in the Province of Turin because there Franco-Provençal speakers make up less than 15% of the population.
 Lack of jobs has resulted in their migration from the Piedmont's alpine valleys, and contributed to the language's decline.

 Switzerland does not recognize Romand (not be confused with Romansh) as one of its official languages.
 Speakers live in western cantons where Swiss French predominates; they converse in the dialects mainly as a second language.
 The use in agrarian daily life is rapidly disappearing.
 However, in a few isolated places the decline is considerably less steep.
 This is most notably the case for the Evolène dialect.

 Franco-Provençal has had a precipitous decline in France.
 The official language of the French Republic has been designated as French (article 2 of the Constitution of France).
 The French government officially recognizes Franco-Provençal as one of the "languages of France", but its constitution bars it from ratifying the 1992 European Charter for Regional or Minority Languages (ECRML) that would guarantee certain rights to Franco-Provençal.
 This language has almost no political support in France and it is associated with generally low social status.
 This situation affects most regional languages that comprise the linguistic wealth of France.
 Speakers of regional languages are aging and live in mostly rural areas.